Club Competition Information

 - Images may only be entered once in OffShoot Club competitions including similar and conversions e.g. to Black & White – the Competition Secretary’s decision on whether an image has been previously entered is final.

-- 1st, 2nd, 3rd position will be awarded in both Level 1 and Level 2 category along with two “highly commended” in each category.
+- 1st, 2nd and 3rd position will be awarded in Level 1, Level 2 and Level 3 along with two “highly commended” in each category.